JoseNunoOliveira/jno/costa/costa2.md

 ---

-# The 13 Letters (1750-1780) sent to Porto friends
+# The 13 Letters (1750-1780) sent to Porto

 * 5 recipients, all from Porto
 * 100+ individuals mentioned
-* the "maze"
+* the "maze" - where to start from?

 ---

-# The 13 Letters (1750-1780) sent to Porto friends
+# The 13 Letters (1750-1780) sent to Porto

 * 5 recipients, all from Porto
-* 21 individuals mentioned more than once
+* 21 individuals mentioned more than once.
-* where to start from?

 ---

+# The 13 Letters (1750-1780) sent to Porto

+Among the 5 recipients + 21 individuals mentioned more than once,

+start from names in full:

+   * Manuel Gomes Costa Pacheco
+   * Pedro Pereira Sampaio.

 ---

+# Manuel Gomes Costa Pacheco

+Habilitation process for Order of Christ Knighthood.

 ---

+# The "snr.
+Doutor"

+Luís Gomes Costa

+Registry of the University of Coimbra

+---

+# Parish of Vitoria (S.Benedictus)

+---

+Registry of the University of Coimbra
 # *L'Abate Portoghese*
 <!-- _backgroundColor: "lightcyan" -->
 ![bg right:60% fit](./costa-01.png)